 VelocePress publishes a wide selection of Clymer manuals and out-of-print technical books, workshop manuals, service, repair and owner's handbooks.

-The Book of the 1926 BSA - Includes a 1927 Models Supplement
+The Book of the BSA up to 1926 - Includes a 1927 Models Supplement

 Author: Floyd Clymer

 Description:128 pages, 50 black & white illustrations, size 5.5 x 8.5 inches.
 Originally published under the title The Book of the BSA, by F.J.
 Camm this book is one of The Motorcyclist’s Library series published in the USA by Floyd Clymer by arrangement with the original publishers, Pitman Ltd. of London, England.

 This re-print of the 1926 second edition of the Motorcyclist Library ‘Book of the BSA’ was selected as being an important edition as it includes information that is appropriate to many of the BSA models that were in production as far back as 1914.
 Models that are specifically covered are the: 2.49HP Standard De Luxe, 3.49HP Model L & Super, 4.93HP Standard, 4.98HP Standard & De Luxe, 5.57HP Light & De Luxe, 7.70HP V-Twin Light & De Luxe, 9.86HP V-Twin Light, De Luxe & Colonial and the 6, 7, 7a & 8 sidecars, the Tradesman’s Box Carrier and the Commercial Van Sidecar.
 In addition, the 1927 models are covered in a separate supplement which includes details for the 1927 variants of the motorcycles listed above plus complete technical details for the first year ‘new for 1927’ highly collectible 493cc ‘Sloper’.